Kabah (Maya site): Gallery

+Museum

+In July 2026, the Archeological Museum of the Puuc (Museo Arqueológico del Puuc) was inaugurated.
+It has more than 250 mayan pieces on display.
+The construction had a cost of 220 million Mexican pesos (about $10 million US dollars).
+It will be managed by the Instituto Nacional de Antropología e Historia.

 Research

 In 1955, Karl Ruppert and A. Ledyard Smith lead a research expedition of sites within a 20-km radius of the ruins of Mayapan in order to compare the house types of those sites with those of Mayapan and to find the extent of the Mayapan type.
 Kabah was one of a few other sites surveyed in order to obtain data on their house types.
 All structures investigated in Kabah were either of the single-room type, with a doorway in one wall, or were a series of adjoining single rooms each with its separate doorway.
 Many well-cut reused stones were seen in the walls, which now stand about 40 cm high.
 Some houses were situated on terraces supporting a ceremonial group; others were apart from ceremonial buildings.
 They occurred in groups of two, three, and four, as well as singly, sometimes on raised areas.
 Two architectural groups were located close to chultuns.

 Microbial biofilms have been found degrading stone buildings at Uxmal and Kabah.
 Phototrophs such as Xenococcus are found more often on interior walls.
 However stone degrading Gloeocapsa and Synechocystis were also present in large numbers.